Cal Newport, author of Deep Work, is the expert when it comes to focus in a distracted world.

 What we choose to focus on and what we choose to ignore—plays in defining the quality of our life. - Cal Newport

-This is called proactive decision making, and studies show it boosts your overall satisfaction.
+In some ways, this is proactive decision making.
+Studies show that it can boost your overall life satisfaction.

 1. Make a To-Do List

 The easiest way to be intentional is to make a to-do list.

 Ichigyo-Zammai is a Japanese proverb to do one thing at a time.
 Set aside time and tell yourself to get something done.

 If you have too many things to do, you can’t do it all at once.
 So prioritize.
 I call this intelligent procrastination.
 Amna doesn’t nag when you don’t complete things.

 Be smart about what you choose to get the most value, and use the calendar view to work on certain tasks for a day.